10 Most Dangerous States in The US (2023 Update)

 |Violent crime rate annual change:||+13%|

-With an increase in violent crimes of 13%, Tennessee residents experienced 673 violent crimes for 100,000, making it the 3rd most dangerous state.
-It is the most dangerous state in the South and the high number comes thanks to a violent crime rate of 1,359 per 100,000 in Memphis.
-Not only is this the highest crime rate for a city in Tennessee but is the highest of any metro area in the country, although it is disputed with Anchorage in Alaska.
+With an increase in violent crimes of 13%, Tennessee residents experienced 673 violent crimes per 100,000 people, making it the 3rd most dangerous state.
+It is the most dangerous state in the South, and the high number comes thanks to a violent crime rate of 1,359 per 100,000 in Memphis.
+Not only is this the highest crime rate for a city in Tennessee, but is the highest of any metro area in the country, although it is disputed with Anchorage in Alaska.
 Even the likes of Church Hill, Signal Mountain, and Mount Carmel, considered the safest cities in the state, cannot drag the numbers back down.

-FBI statistics show that you had a 1 in 90 chance of being the victim of a violent crime in Memphis as well as a 1 in 25 risk of property crime and there is a 1 in 240 risk of vehicle theft and a 1 in 5,722 risk of homicide.
+FBI statistics show that you had a 1 in 90 chance of being the victim of a violent crime in Memphis as well as a 1 in 25 chance of property crime, and there is a 1 in 240 chance of vehicle theft and a 1 in 5,722 chance of homicide.

 2. New Mexico